+Rep. Spanberger was able to find common ground on policies ranging from international affairs to American health care.
 While some might fear that actively cultivating such bipartisan partnerships is not a viable path towards legislative success in more contemporary Congresses, effective lawmakers are often able to engage policy issues without being explicitly partisan.
-Even in the wake of contentious partisan battles over the Affordable Care Act, Congress has been able to move forward on a number of health-related issues.
+Even in the wake of contentious partisan battles over the Affordable Care Act, for example, Congress has been able to move forward on a number of health-related issues.

-Certainly, Congress acted quickly in 2020 in the face of the COVID-19 pandemic, but partnerships were formed on less high-profile health issues in the 116th Congress as well.
+Certainly, Congress acted quickly in 2020 in the face of the COVID-19 pandemic, but partnerships were formed on less high-profile health issues as well.
 Recent health-related lawmaking successes include asset-verification guidance to states in their Medicaid programs and new programs to address autism.
 What these examples have in common is a clearly defined problem to be addressed, and clearly articulated shared goals among coalition partners.[2]